Memory Match

 Vocabulary pairs

-Word-definition matching is the canonical use case — Memory Match is built for it.
+Word-and-definition matching is the obvious use case.
+Memory Match is built for it.

 Country-capital pairs

-Discrete, paired facts that the game format reinforces through spatial memory.
+Discrete paired facts that the format reinforces through spatial memory.

 Scientific names & common names

-Biology genus/species, chemical compounds, and similar paired material works cleanly.
+Biology genus and species, chemical compounds, and similar paired material work cleanly.

 Historical figures & their contributions

-Pairs facts with context, which is how this material is typically tested.
+Pairs a fact with its context, which is how this material usually gets tested.

 How to Play Memory Match